syntithenai/snips_rasa/README.md

 - PULSE_SERVER="unix:/run/user/"$USER_ID"/pulse/native"

+## Snowboy
+The docker-compose file contains environment variables to configure snowboy including a path to model file.
+Create a model file at []https://snowboy.kitt.ai/](https://snowboy.kitt.ai/)

 ## Roadmap

 My goal is to better understand what is possible in conversational UI by developing a user interface that brings together RASA story telling format and snips skills.

-My previous experience develop a voice first music player using dialogflow was very command like
+My previous experience develop a voice first music player using dialogflow was very command like.
+For speech interactions to be widely accepted, recognition needs to be much more flexible and forgiving.
+I'm hopeful that RASA core will provide that flexibility.

 As a starting point a minimal text format.